 - Tax-Free Withdrawals: You can withdraw money, tax-free at any time as long as you’re using the funds for qualified medical expenses.

-I’ve included a quick explainer video from HSA Bank (the company I’m considering since my employer doesn’t provide an HSA):
+I've included a quick explainer video from Lively (the company I've chosen as my HSA provider since my employer doesn’t provide one):

 Do I lose my HSA money at the end of the year if I don’t use it all?

 No, you’re thinking about a Flexible Spending Account (FSA).

 With an HSA, your funds roll over into the next year.
 In fact, you can invest your money in the stock market so your funds can take advantage of compound interest.